Diabetes Foot Care

-It’s important to recognize early warning signs of foot
+It is important to recognize early warning signs of foot problems, such as:

 - burning, tingling, or painful feet

-- loss of sensation to heat, cold, or touch
+- loss of sensation of heat, cold, or touch

-- changes to the color or shape of your feet
+- changes in color or shape of your feet

 - loss of hair on the toes, feet, and lower legs